JulianWogersien/performance_measure/README.md

 To access these statistics, call the corresponding functions provided by the Measurer instance.

+## Plotting
+You can plot the times using the plot function

 ## Saving Samples

 If you wish to save the measured samples to a file, you can use the `save_samples` function provided by the Measurer instance.